Atervirens/Schoolwork-Python-Stuff/AQA CS AS Notes.md

 + Integer numbers: Whole numbers (e.g. 1, 7, 145)
 + Rational numbers: Numbers that can be expressed as fractions (e.g. 0.5, 0.4, 0.125, 3.6, 1.333333...)
-+ Irrational numbers: Can't be expressed in fractions
++ Irrational numbers: Can't be expressed in fractions (e.g. π, √2, √8)
-+ Real numbers
++ Real numbers: Numbers that are rational, irrational or natural.
+Numbers that aren't imaginary in other words.
-+ Ordinal numbers
++ Ordinal numbers: Numbers used to indicate the position of a value in a sequence. (e.g. 1st, 3rd, 7th, 32nd)

 ### 3.5.2 Number bases
 + Base 2: those are binary numbers. example: 1010<sub>2</sub>.
 See [this site](https://bournetocode.com/projects/AQA_AS_Theory/pages/3-5.html) for more infomation